Apple's New Spaceship Campus Gets a Name, Lifts Off In April

 ...

+"You will never find a more wretched hive of scum and villainy."

-You're thinking of elsewhere (Score:2)
+You're thinking of elsewhere (Score:3)

 You will never find a more wretched hive of scum and villainy.